apache/apex-site/src/md/contributing.md

 1. Use the git command line to pull in the changes from the pull requests.
 You can refer to the corresponding email that will be automatically sent to the `dev@apex.incubator.apache.org` mailing list to see the exact commands to merge the given pull request.
 1. Once done with verification, push the changes to the ASF repository's `devel-3` branch.
 Within a few seconds, the changes will propagate back to the github mirror and the pull requests be closed and marked merged automatically.
-1. The `Fix version` field on the corresponding JIRA ticket needs to be set after pushing the changes.
+1. The `Fix version` field on the corresponding JIRA ticket needs to be set and the ticket resolved after pushing the changes.

 **Note: since none of us has write access to the mirror, only the author of a pull request can close it if it was not merged.**